Posts

 Image

-Bob & William October and November 2025 brought some memorable moments in my life.
+Autumn of 2025—trysts with two famous bards Bob & William October and November 2025 brought some memorable moments in my life.
 Post Durga Puja, we were at our son’s place in Nottingham.
 There we experienced two lifetime journeys, both fortunately and coincidentally connected with famous litterateurs spaced vastly apart over five centuries in time.
 Visit one of the greatest English playwrights’ birthplaces, and be amidst the spectators in a live concert by a Nobel laureate in literature at Coventry.
 AT COVENTRY Bob Dylan The Bob Dylan Show was a surprise birthday gift from my son Arjun.
 For me, it was a first-time mega show in an indoor concert hall (Coventry Building Society Arena, November 13 2025), packed with over a thousand spectators.
 The ‘Minstrel Boy’ performed for two hours at a stretch without any break.
 He began with ‘I’ll be your baby tonight’ and finished with ‘Every grain of sand’.
 Both are highly contrasting in nature.
-Dylan's poetry transitioned from a direct and transparent intention of comfo...
+Dylan's poetry transitioned...

 Popular posts from this blog